Last Updated on: September 20, 2023

 Besides our relationship, it is also essential to determine if we are competent enough to give qualified advice.

 Think of it like someone without a medical license giving you health advice.
 It is dangerous and potentially harmful.
-This is also applicable to legal or investment advice.
+This is also applicable to legal or investment advice from untrustworthy sources.

 However, there are times when competence is not determined by licenses or degrees.
-It can be a matter of experience that gave the personal competence, such as advice relating to relationships, businesses, or personal finance.
+Experience can give personal competence, such as relationship, business, or personal finance advice.

 Another important consideration is how you can provide an objective point-of-view or voice of reason without taking sides.
 If there are multiple parties, how will you determine if you got all the facts?